-When carrying out the audit, we followed the independence requirements of the Auditor-General, which incorporate the independence requirements of the New Zealand Institute of Chartered Accountants.
+When carrying out the audit, we followed the independence requirements of the Auditor-General, which incorporate the independence requirements of the External Reporting Board.

 In addition to the audit, we have carried out assignments in the areas of compliance with the Electricity Distribution (Information Disclosure) Requirements 2008 and other regulatory requirements of the Commerce Act 1986, which are compatible with those independence requirements.
 Other than the audit and these assignments, we have no relationship with, or interests in, the Company or any of its subsidiaries.